• Skip to primary navigation

 It's important to remember that the ideal milligram serving size can vary from one person to another.

-Some people get high with as little as 2mg of THC; others do so at 30mg, while others won't feel the effect until the dosing is past 100mg or more (or not at all).
+Some people get high with as little as 2mg of THC; others do so at 30mg; others won’t feel the effect until the dosing is past 100mg or more, or not at all.

-Your tolerance can be impacted by many different factors, including your weight, metabolism, what you've eaten, and more.
+Many factors can impact your tolerance, including weight, metabolism, what you’ve eaten, and more.

 That is why it is crucial to follow the golden rule: start low and go slow.